johnnymetz/johnny-metz-blog/content/posts/free-up-django-cpu-usage-in-docker-with-watchman.md

   image: 'covers/django-watchman.png'
 ---

 You can use [watchman](https://github.com/facebook/watchman) in your Django project to make auto-reloads more CPU efficient.
-Adam Johnson's [Efficient Reloading in Django’s Runserver With Watchman](https://adamj.eu/tech/2021/01/20/efficient-reloading-in-djangos-runserver-with-watchman/) blog post does an excellent job describing how to set this up.
+Adam Johnson's [Efficient Reloading in Django's Runserver With Watchman](https://adamj.eu/tech/2021/01/20/efficient-reloading-in-djangos-runserver-with-watchman/) blog post does an excellent job describing how to set this up.
 I highly recommend giving it a read.
 The tutorial explains how to install watchman on macOS with `brew install watchman` but does not explain how to install it in a Python docker container.
 Considering all of my Django projects are dockerized, I decided to figure it out.

 First, visit the [watchman releases page](https://github.com/facebook/watchman/releases) on GitHub.
 Find the latest release that contains a linux binary.
 This binary should follow the following format: `watchman-vYYYY.MM.DD.00-linux.zip`.
 As of the writing of this post, that release is `v2022.01.03.00` (note, not all releases have the linux binary for some reason).